c002/inf0seq.github.io/_posts/2019-01-21-Cross-Site Scripting (XSS) in ESET Remote Administrator.md

 cvedetails.com websites doesn't mention it https://www.cvedetails.com/vulnerability-list/vendor_id-8861/product_id-16877/Eset-Remote-Administrator.html.
 It appears, that issue might have been internally patched.
 Mitre website also mentioned only one XSS back from 2009, see https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=Eset+Remote+Administrator

+Unfortunatelly, all evidences except a single txt file went gone during the issue with my MS Windows testing vmware image a year or more ago, where I installed a local version of "All-In-One ERA 6".

 Vendor: ESET, LLC, d/b/a ESET North America
 Product: ESET Remote Administrator
 Version affected: 6